-Cloud platforms in general are a suite of cloud services (or an online toolbox), which form the building blocks for implementing business applications on the cloud.
+Cloud platforms in general are a suite of cloud services (or an online toolbox), that form the building blocks for implementing business applications on the cloud.
 Cloud platforms are offered by cloud providers such as AWS, Azure or Google Cloud Platform (GCP).
-Generally speaking, a company will have their product(s) and their data platform in the cloud.
+Generally speaking, a company will have its product(s) and its data platform in the cloud.

 A mature data and analytics platform built on a cloud platform is composed of various data ingestion services, data storage services, machine learning pipelines and BI layers.